Skip to Content

 Can you visit the Mayan ruins from Cancun?

-There are several ancient Mayan ruins in the Cancun area that you can visit from the town center.
+There are several Mayan ruins in the Cancun area that you can visit from the town center.
 The visit to most sites will only take you about half a day.

 Where are the Mayan ruins in Cancun city?